xaibandala/xai-calculator/README.md

 ## File Structure
 ```
 moneycalc/
-├─ index.html               # Percentage Calculator (default entry)
+├─ index.html               # Percentage Calculator
-├─ basic-calculator.html    # Basic Calculator
+├─ index.js                 # Calculator logic and theme toggle
 └─ README.md                # Project documentation
 ```

 ## Getting Started
-You can run this project by simply opening the HTML file(s) in a browser:
+You can run this project by simply opening the HTML file in a browser:
-- Double-click `index.html` (recommended entry point), or
-- Open `basic-calculator.html` directly for the basic calculator.
+- Double-click `index.html` to open the percentage calculator.

 Optionally, serve locally to match production-like behavior (helpful for relative links):
 - Python 3: `python -m http.server 8000`